VueDeno/Vue/README.md

 # app

-This package offers app for vno server-side rendering
+This package offers app for vno server-side rendering.

+It's similiar to https://cdn.jsdelivr.net/npm/vue@2.6.12/dist/vue.js but for Vno